 With the exception of the 20-min Power Nap, the length of the NuCalm track is irrelevant.
 For minimum restorative benefits, you need at least a 20-minute session.
 Your NuCalm session can last as long as you want it to or need it to be.
 For maximum restorative benefits, you can go to your natural endpoint – when you just feel like you are done and ready to get up.
 With regular use, your natural endpoint – the amount of time needed to balance the human stress response and fully reboot you, will decrease.

 NuCalm tracks are not just any tracks, they are specifically designed to create a deeper, more effective restorative experience.
 A typical song, when downloaded from iTunes is 5MB – 10MB depending on the length and complexity.
 The NuCalm neuroacoustic track featuring Ottmar Liebert, is 797 MB!
 This means that the brain has to process approximately 133X the amount of information of a normal song.
 Hopefully, this illustrates the complexities of the physics that lies beneath the soundtracks.
 In fact, the music soundtrack in the NuCalm neuroacoustic software serves solely as a carrier wave and a distraction.
 Otherwise, the listener would hear a drone, which can become annoying, and certainly not an enjoyable listening experience.
 Learn more about the NuCalm tracks.

 We hold the only patents in the world for nonlinear dynamic oscillations, using pitch and frequency matrices, and binaural signal processing to elicit a specific desired physiologic outcome.

-NuCalm tears as the body’s way of releasing built up emotions toward a specific or several challenging events.
+NuCalm tears are the body’s way of releasing built up emotions toward a specific or several challenging events.
 We all have different ways of protecting ourselves so we don’t feel pain or emotion.
 NuCalm will guide the body to a place where we can relax enough to release the built-up emotional tension.